 Duncan McKenzie is highly regarded as a comedy writer, producer and teacher.
 As a writer, he worked on over one hundred episodes of the television comedy series History Bites.
 He was producer of Train 48, North America’s first improvised TV drama, which ran over three hundred episodes.
 He’s taught improvisation and comedy writing at Theatresports Toronto, Bad Dog, and the Toronto Film College.
 He was a writer on YTVs kids’ sketch show, That’s So Weird.
 Duncan lives in Oakville with his wife, Amy, and their four children.

 Amy McKenzie is an improviser and comedian.
 She wrote for all five seasons of the Gemini-award winning History Bites and also performed in the series, most notably as Judge Judy.
 She was associate producer/ writer and guest on the improvised television series Train 48.
 Amy taught and improvised at Theatresports Toronto in what we call “the before time”.
 For seven years (2007-14), Amy volunteered as a representative on the Special Education Advisory Committee for the Halton District School Board, and actively advocates for students with special needs.
-She lives in Oakville with her husband Duncan McKenzie and four children.
+She lives in Oakville with her husband Duncan McKenzie and three of their four children.

 Gary Pearson is an award-winning comedy writer and performer who began in sketch and improv groups like Dangerous Poultry and is an alumnus Toronto’s famous Second City .
-He’s written both sit com and sketch, from Corner Gas to This Hour has 22 Minutes to MadTV and as a television producer, Gary has been show runner for both award-winning ensemble shows, That’s So Weird and Sunnyside.
+He’s written both sit com and sketch, from Corner Gas to 22 Minutes to MadTV and as a television producer, Gary has been show runner for both award-winning ensemble shows, That’s So Weird and Sunnyside.
 As an improviser, Gary has plays short form and long form stories with equal panache and has credits as memorable as they were hilarious, such as the long-running Star Trek parody shows on Queen Street’s Big City venue, and the incredible work from The Chumps “Without a Net” on CBC Radio.
 Gary has written three comic novels: Me and the Crack Mayor, Slapshot of Love and Marooned in Space! which are all available on-line.

 David Raitt is one of the most physical improvisers we’ve ever met.
 He has an incredible ability to juggle “where” he is with brilliant comic characters as diverse as he is tall.
 David worked on Second City Main stage and Touring Company and now is living in Oakville where we benefit from his great performances as well as his fine teaching.